 Data analysis and exoplanet detection

-The Gemini Planet Imager (GPI) is an incredible piece of technology that allows the detection of planets a million times fainter than their star and located at distances similar to the Gas Giant planets in our Solar System.
-The planet and its host-star are so close to each other that it is like seeing the firefly sitting on the side of the lense of a lighthouse from a kilometer distance.
+GPI is an incredible piece of technology that allows the detection of planets a million times fainter than their star and located at distances similar to the Gas Giant planets in our Solar System.
+The planet and its host-star are so close to each other that it is like seeing the firefly sitting on the side of the lens of a lighthouse from a kilometer distance.

 Despite GPI’s state-of-the-art coronograph and adaptive optics, the glare of the star is still an order of magnitude brighter than the faintest planets we can detect.
 It is only by combining many images and applying advanced image processing techniques that we can achieve the required sensitivity to detect and characterize new planets.